 Garden City in Glasscock County, Texas — The American South (West South Central)

 Location.
-31° 51.834′ N, 101° 28.825′ W. Marker is in Garden City, Texas, in Glasscock County.
+31° 51.833′ N, 101° 28.827′ W. Marker is in Garden City, Texas, in Glasscock County.
 Marker is on East Currie Street (State Highway 158) east of Main Street (Ranch to Market Road 33), on the right when traveling east.
-Marker is located near the sidewalk, at the Glasscock County Courthouse East Currie Street entrance.
+Marker is located on the north side of the Glasscock County Courthouse grounds.
 Touch for map.
 Marker is at or near this postal address: 117 East Currie Street, Garden City TX 79739, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 2 other markers are within 2 miles of this marker, measured as the crow flies.
-Glasscock County (here, next to this marker); Garden City Cemetery (approx. 1.9 miles away).
+Glasscock County Courthouse and Jail (here, next to this marker); Garden City Cemetery (approx. 1.9 miles away).

 Related markers.
 Click here for a list of markers that are related to this marker.
 Glasscock County, Texas

 Credits.
-This page was last revised on April 4, 2018.
-It was originally submitted on April 3, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
-This page has been viewed 93 times since then and 7 times this year.
-Photos: 1, 2, 3, 4, 5, 6. submitted on April 3, 2018, by Cosmos Mariner of Cape Canaveral, Florida. • Andrew Ruppenstein was the editor who published this page.
+This page was last revised on April 5, 2018.
+It was originally submitted on April 2, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
+This page has been viewed 133 times since then and 13 times this year.
+Photos: 1, 2, 3, 4. submitted on April 2, 2018, by Cosmos Mariner of Cape Canaveral, Florida. • Bernard Fisher was the editor who published this page.